petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations/sales-presentations-new-approach.md

 > “We have been researching automotive suppliers in South America and have found a potential customer, CarCo, SA. based in Chile that fits our target customer profile.
 Their current public website appears to be old and outdated and it does not appear to offer a ‘logged in’ customer experience.
 Through some hard work, LinkedIn research, and polite persistence, we have made contact with José, the Digital Product Owner for CarCo and he’s agreed to a 30 minute call to hear about Liferay has helped other manufacturing customers to improve their business.”

-A number of key points worth focussing on are :
+A number of key points worth focussing on are:

 1. CarCo, SA fits the target customer profile, as discussed in the [Ideal Customer Profile](../../level-0/the-ideal-customer-profile.md).
 2. CarCo, SA had an outdated public website without a logged in customer experience.
 Public Websites and Customer Portals are target use cases for Liferay, and the prospect is in the Manufacturing industry, also discussed in the Ideal Customer Profile.